andresgongora/synth-shell/README.md

 <!--------------------------------------+-------------------------------------->

-This project is only possible thanks to the effort of and passion of many, including mentors, developers, and of course, our beloved coffe vending machine.
+This project is only possible thanks to the effort of and passion of many, including developers, testers, and of course, our beloved coffe vending machine.
-If you like this collection of scripts and want to contribute in any way, you are most welcome to do so.

-You can find a detailed list of everyone involved in the development of these scripts in [AUTHORS.md](AUTHORS.md).
+You can find a detailed list of everyone involved in the development in [AUTHORS.md](AUTHORS.md).
 Thanks to all of you!

+If you like this project and want to contribute, you are most welcome to do so.

 ### Help us improve

-* Add your own scripts: do you have some cool scripts you wold like to add to this collection?
-Don't hesitate to create a pull-request or, alternatively, contact the authors over email.
 * [Report a bug](https://github.com/andresgongora/synth-shell/issues):
   if you notice that something is not right, tell us.
 We'll try to fix it ASAP.
 * Become a developer: fork this repo and become an active developer!
   Take a look at the [issuess](https://github.com/andresgongora/synth-shell/issues) for suggestions of where to start.
 Also, take a look at our [coding style](coding_style.md).
-* Push your one-time changes: even if its a tiny change, feel free to fill in a pull-request!
+* Do you have an idea that you would like to see in the next release?
+Send us and email or open an [issue](https://github.com/andresgongora/synth-shell/issues) with your suggestion!